hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 | **r** | Radius of the rolling circle |
 | **p** | Offset from the center of the rolling circle to the tracing point |
 | **θ** | Angle of rotation |
-| **φ** | Phase angle - angular offset that adds rotation to the tracing point
+| **φ** | Phase angle - angular offset that adds rotation to the starting point

 I think one of the interesting parts about this is determining the number of rotations that are needed to make the pattern repeat on itself.

-The number of rotations is related to the ratio between $R$ and $r$.
+The number of rotations is related to the ratio between $R$ (big fixed radius) and $r$ (little moving radius).
 When the ratio $(r + R) / r$ as a fraction has a whole number on the denominator, that denominator is the number of rotations.

 So, for the example below $r = 20, R=150$.